linode/docs/docs/guides/applications/voip/install-and-configure-mumble-on-debian/index.md

 modified: 2019-02-01
 modified_by:
     name: Linode
-title: "How to Install and Configure Mumble on Debian"
+title: "Installing and Configuring Mumble on Debian"
-h1_title: "Installing and Configuring Mumble on Debian"
+title_meta: "How to Install and Configure Mumble on Debian"
-enable_h1: true
 contributor:
     name: Mark Weiman
     link: https://twitter.com/markzz989/